chochain/eForth1/README.md

 ### What is eForth1?

 * An eForth for Arduino UNO/Nano implemented in C.
-* Use .ino sketch file that can be openned in Arduino IDE and load/run directly onto Arduino MCU.
+* .ino sketch file can be openned in Arduino IDE, no programmer to overwrite bootloader needed.
 * Has 16-bit cells and stacks.
 * Can read/write Arduino GPIO pins.
 * Supports Arduino Timer and Pin Change Interrupts.